Loans

 According to bankers, loans for outbound M&A in strategic areas like high technology, energy security or the Belt and Road Initiative, can receive more favourable terms than loans for domestic acquisitions as national priorities can override purely commercial logic.

-This may not necessarily result in lower pricing, but in greater certainty of funding and faster execution, giving Chinese bidders a competitive advantage.
+This may not necessarily result in lower pricing but does mean greater certainty of funding and faster execution.

 Cheap valuations and strategic rationales are largely driving the renewed wave of Chinese outbound investments in Europe, according to bankers.